 at least one mode of operation capable of reducing latency by 25% for the 95th percentile of the latency distribution compared to the Extremely High Throughput MAC/PHY operation and

-at least one mode of operation capable of reducing MAC Service Data Unit (MSDU) loss compared to the Extremely High Throughput MAC/PHY operation for a given scenario, especially for mobility between BSSs.
+at least one mode of operation capable of reducing MAC Protocol Data Unit (MPDU) loss compared to the Extremely High Throughput MAC/PHY operation for a given scenario, especially for transitions between BSSs.

 This amendment provides a mechanism to reduce power consumption for Access Points (APs) (including mobile APs) and improved Peer-to-Peer (P2P) operation compared to the Extremely High Throughput MAC/PHY operation.